ctrlShiftBryan/pluralsight-redux-starter/notes.md

       ```

     * Memoize reselect to reduce expensive mapStateToProps work can increase performance, filter list or making expensive calcs
+    * like caching for function calls since mapStateToProps is called often
+    * what actions to expose not what state
     * ```
       function mapDispathToProps(dispatch) {
         return {